How to Manage Your Company’s Resources with Scoro

 In Scoro, we’ve seen great success by regularly reviewing our team’s work reports.
 But it’s not just our own team – many of our partners and clients have also seen the benefits of tracking and evaluating their team’s work.

 By going through a work report review each month, you’ll be able to reduce the inefficiencies and ensure that everyone’s highly engaged in their daily work.

 The Summary Report is based on the activities of employees.
 You’ll have information about activities done for projects, contacts, and resources with temporal summaries.
 It gives a great overview of how much work has been done.

 The Detailed Work Report gives a more advanced overview of all the events in the calendar and all the tasks that have been marked done (or a time entry under a task is marked as done) during a selected period.

 Everyone can see their own work report.
 In order to see reports of others, the administrator can grant permissions for user roles.

 The report can easily be saved into a CSV or PDF file and sent via email with a few simple clicks.

 Work reports can be filtered by users, the statuses of events, tasks and time entries, time periods, projects, contacts, resources and activity types, and grouped by various conditions, such as time, contacts, and projects.
-Additionally, you can also distinguish work and personal activities.
+Additionally, you can also distinguish between work and personal activities.